Cookies on the Healthspan site

 Did you know?
 Your body can lose up to one litre of water per hour of physical activity.
 That's an awful lot!
 But keeping your body sufficiently hydrated is essential when exercising.

-“Hydration is important as we lose water and salts (electrolytes) during exercise,” says nutritional therapist Sarah Barber.
-“Even mild dehydration can cause a drop in performance levels.
-A dry mouth is the last sign of hydration so it is recommended we drink 1.5 litres of fluid on no exercise days and increase that by around 500ml on days where you are exercising.”
+"Hydration is important as we lose water and salts (electrolytes) during exercise," says nutritional therapist Sarah Barber.
+"Even mild dehydration can cause a drop in performance levels.
+A dry mouth is the last sign of hydration so it is recommended we drink 1.5 litres of fluid on no exercise days and increase that by around 500ml on days when you are exercising."

 Hydrating up to two hours before exercise will give your body time to properly ingest it, without leaving you feeling heavy and bloated, while drinking at regular intervals during (and post) workout will help to keep levels topped up.
 Don't forget, you still sweat doing exercises such as swimming, so always remember to take a drinks bottle with you!